dracan/UnhandledExceptionPodcastWebsite/content/pages/guest-faq.md

 I normally create a shared Google Doc and share with the guest(s).
 This is basically a brain-dump, where both myself and guest(s) can dump ideas into it.
 This'll form a rough structure to the show.
 But given the shows are very _conversational_, we don't need to stick with that structure, and we can go _off-piste_.
 The doc is just a rough guide.

+# Headphones (IMPORTANT)

+Please make sure you use headphones or earphones instead of a PC/laptop speaker.
+A speaker might work with Zoom or Teams - but because Zencaster is recording unfiltered audio, there will be far too much echo where your microphone is also picking up your speakers.

 # Do I need a super-duper microphone?

 A microphone that isn't your built-in laptop microphone is definitely preferred.
 This doesn't have to be a super-duper few-hundred-pound microphone though!
 If you have a headset with a directional mic - that'll be much better than a built-in laptop mic.
-Or even those Apple earbuds with built-in mic are surprisingly good quality.

-Also aim to limit background noise.
-I can cut this out when myself or another guest is talking - but I can't cut out noises in the background when you're talking (as it'll be part of the same wav recording).
-Perhaps do a few test recordings beforehand using a tool like [Audacity](https://www.audacityteam.org/) and listen back through headphones.
-Also listen out for echo from your voice bouncing off the walls.
+Whatever your setup - it's worth doing a few test recordings using a tool like [Audacity](https://www.audacityteam.org/) and listen back through headphones.
+When listening back, ask yourself if you'd be happy with the quality if you were a podcast listener.

 When it comes down to it - if you're concerned about your audio quality - just ask me, and we can discuss different ideas together beforehand to get the most of of your setup.
 And we can also do a test recording beforehand if you're still unsure.

+# Background noise (IMPORTANT)

+Please do aim to limit background noise.
+I can cut out background noise during editing if it happens when myself or another guest is speaking - but I can't cut out noises in the background when you're talking (as it'll be part of the same wav recording).
+This includes fans, squeaky chairs, people in other rooms, you accidentally banging the desk whilst talking, etc.

 # Anything else I need to know?

-* Please try to use headphones or earphones instead of a speaker - this limits your microphone also picking up your speakers.
 * I normally do "dev-tips" at the end - where both myself and the guest does a dev-tip.
 This is completely optional - but if you're happy doing one, then time to get your thinking cap on! :) Basically, a short tip - anything you like - doesn't just have to be dev-related - for example, I've done productivity tips on past shows.
-* Have fun!
+* Have fun! :)